For Better, for Worse… 6 Types of Marriage

 The Dull Marriage

-In this type of marriage, there are no significant external pressures or major internal conflicts.
+There are no significant external pressures or major internal conflicts in this type of marriage.
 The union has simply lost the vitality and energy that it once knew.

 Predictability and familiarity have neutralised any sense of anticipation, and the relationship has slipped into a mindless routine.

-Boredom fills the conversation, and there are no new experiences or discoveries to add impetus to the relationship.
+Boredom fills the conversation, and no new experiences or discoveries add impetus to the relationship.

 All relationships require intentional effort if they are going to thrive, and marriage is no exception.